-When veterans start work at Salesforce they are embraced by a community of fellow veterans in a Vetforce Ohana employee resource group.
-Salesforce has 21 of these groups worldwide.
-Friendships and connections lead to volunteer work and, ultimately, support for the veterans who will follow in their footsteps.
+When veterans start work at Salesforce, they are embraced by a community of fellow veterans in a Vetforce Ohana employee resource group.

-While many companies take to social media on Veteran’s Day to thank soldiers for their service, the companies at the top of the list help veterans both on deployment and back at home.
+While many companies take to social media on Veteran’s Day to thank soldiers for their service, these companies support veterans both on deployment and back at home.
 For this, we salute them.

-Find out the full list of companies who stand out for their employee and community compassion here.
+See the full list of companies that demonstrate outstanding employee and community compassion here.

 Does your workplace have a culture of care?